Physiotherapy uses evidence-based techniques to help restore movement and function to anyone who is affected by injury, illness or disability.

 - The use of machines such as ultrasound, or shock wave therapy to help with inflammation.

 - Not only is therapy provided at the Physiotherapist’s consulting room, but ideally patients can also be provided with an exercise programme to assist with maintaining the work that has been done in the session.

 - In cases of respiratory malfunction, the physiotherapist will listen to the patient’s lungs to identify the area and problem leading to the relevant condition.
 Thereafter, the physio may use hands-on techniques to open the lungs and improve oxygen flow to the entire lung, as well as mobilisation and removal of secretions (mucus) in the lungs.
-Exercise techniques will also be given to improve breathing pattern and overall quality of life.
+Exercise techniques will also be given to improve breathing patterns and overall quality of life.

 As can be seen from the above, Physiotherapy is a profession with extensive treatment therapies.
 In most instances, different practices focus on different areas of physiotherapy, so it is wise to choose your practitioner with care.

-If you are unsure whether physiotherapy can help with a painful or concerning condition you are experiencing, call any one of the six Lamberti Physiotherapy Practices in Johannesburg and Cape Town, or use the handy Appointment Form to book a consultation.
+If you are unsure whether physiotherapy can help with a painful or concerning condition you are experiencing, call any one of the seven Lamberti Physiotherapy Practices in Johannesburg and Cape Town, or use the handy Appointment Form to book a consultation.
 All Lamberti physiotherapists are qualified to advise, help or refer queries to a specialist medical practitioner if so required.

 This article was submitted by the Dainfern branch of Lamberti Physiotherapy.